someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/compute/find-aws-ec2-old-instances.md

 ---
-sidebar_label: Find EC2 Instances with Public IP
+sidebar_label: Find AWS EC2 Instances are old
 ---

-# How to Find AWS EC2 Instances with Public IP
+# How to Find AWS EC2 Instances are old

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';